jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 To overcome our social, environmental, and economic problems requires making a big change.

-Only a new philosophy rises above the old stories that inflame today's Conservatives and Progressives.
+And, only a new philosophy rises above the old stories that inflame today's Conservatives and Progressives.
 By removing the cobwebs of history, we can remind everyone that feeling hate and placing blame doesn't change our fate.
 We are creatures in Nature, and as it does for all species, Life demands we evolve to overcome our current problems using new and improved adaptations.
 We can either innovate proactively under the direction of a new way of thinking or, after many depressions, wars, and revolutions, gradually teach us the lessons reason wasn't able to.

 ## Inner Flap